edgexfoundry/developer-scripts/compose-builder/README.md

 ```
 compose [options]
-Generates the EdgeX compose file as specified by options and stores it one directory level up with appropriate name for the options used.
+Generates the EdgeX compose file as specified by options and stores them in the configured relese folder.
+Compose files are named appropriatly for release and options used to generate them.

 Options:
     no-secty:   Generates non-secure compose file, otherwise generates secure compose file
     arm64:      Generates compose file using ARM64 images